ac3lab/ac3lab.github.io/_posts/2024-01-10-post_running_model.md

 The model

 <p align="justify">
-As I have already realized data [exploration](https://ac3lab.github.io/blog/2024/post_running/) step, I will go straight to training the model.
+As I have already realized data [exploration](https://ac3lab.github.io/blog/2024/post_running/) step, I will go straight to training the model.<br>

 Always remembering that in the preprocessing step, the features need to be resized to the same scale, what we call standardization.
 This process rescales the data to the set has a mean close to 0 and a standard deviation close to 1, optimizing the learning of distance-based algorithms.
-For this, I used the StandardScaler() function.
+For this, I used the StandardScaler() function.<br>

 Regarding the algorithm, the K-Means doesn't "decide" the ideal number of clusters.
 We need to do that, and I used a simple technique: Elbow Method.
 When we increase the number of clusters, the inertia decreases, meaning the distance from each point to its nearest centroid becomes smaller.
 What we need is this distance as small as possible, as we need the optimal point that minimizes the number of clusters and the variance in each cluster.
 </p>